AmbiqMicro/ambiqzephyr/boards/arm/apollo5_eb/doc/index.rst

 Hardware
 ********

-- Apollo5 SoC with upto 192 MHz operating frequency
+- Apollo5 SoC with up to 250 MHz operating frequency
-- ARM® Cortex® M4F core
+- ARM® Cortex® M55 core
-- 64 kB 2-way Associative/Direct-Mapped Cache per core
+- 64 kB Instruction Cache and 64 kB Data Cache
-- Up to 2 MB of non-volatile memory (NVM) for code/data
+- Up to 4 MB of non-volatile memory (NVM) for code/data
-- Up to 2.75 MB of low leakage / low power RAM for code/data
+- Up to 3 MB of low leakage / low power RAM for code/data
-- 384 kB Tightly Coupled RAM
+- 256 kB Instruction Tightly Coupled RAM (ITCM)
-- 384 kB Extended RAM
+- 512 kB Data Tightly Coupled RAM (DTCM)

 For more information about the Apollo5 SoC and Apollo5 EB board: